datafold-dev/paper_modeling_melburnians/README.rst

 **Cached data:**

-Note, that these are only included in the github|gitlab mirror, because of size restrictions in the official supplementary material.
+Note that because of size restrictions of the official supplementary material, the cached data files are only included in the github repository (see link above).
+All files are generated if running the notebook with ``use_cache=False`` (however, note that this may take a while).

 * ``X_selected.csv`` -- selected sensors and samples in ``X_all.csv``
 * ``X_windows_[train|test].csv`` -- data in time series of length 192; 168 hour (initial condition) + 24 hours (prediction)